Genaker/TerraformMagentoCloud/README.md

 ## Code and apliccation deployment is beyond the scope of this repo.
 This repo for infrastructure provisioning only

+AWS CodeDeploy is a managed deployment technology.
+It provides great features like rolling deployments, automatic rollback, and load balancer integration.
+It is technology agnostic and Amazon uses it to deploy everything.

 ASSUMING YOU ALREADY HAVE an AWS account and CodeDeploy setup

 Here are the basic that we take on a deployment for M2